J.T. Tom West

-J. T. Tom West (1954 – 28 September 2006) was a Nigerian Nollywood actor, known for Otondo, Laviva and Born 2 Suffer.
+J. T. Tom West (1965 – 28 September 2006) was a Nigerian Nollywood actor, known for Otondo, Laviva and Born 2 Suffer.
 He died on 28 September 2006 in Lagos, Nigeria.

 Early life

-He was born in Port Harcourt, River State in 1954 and grew up in Lagos, Nigeria.
+He was born in Port Harcourt, River State in 1965 and grew up in Lagos, Nigeria.

 Career

 He rose to fame after acting in the blockbuster movie State Of Emergency directed by Teco Benson.

-Tom West has acted on various blockbusters movies in Hollywood that include; Above the law, The Captor, Gang Paradise.
+Tom West has acted in various blockbuster movies in Hollywood that include; Above the law, The Captor, Gang Paradise.